-Sabattus Mountain Trail is a 1.4 mile moderately trafficked loop trail located near Lovell, ME that features beautiful wild flowers and is good for all skill levels.
+Sabattus Mountain Trail is a 1.4 mile moderately trafficked loop trail located near Lovell, Maine that features beautiful wild flowers and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.

 From US 302, take Route 5 North to Center Lovell.
 Take a right onto Sabattus Mountain Road.
 Head down this road a bit, then take a right onto a dirt Sabattus Trail road.
 The parking lot and trailhead will be down the road a bit on the right, marked with a big brown hiker sign.

 nice little trail with great views.
 Good one for kids.

 Great view for minimal effort!
 Perfect for small kids.

 One of the easier ones ..I enjoyed this hike it was very nice